-During the year ended June 30, 2022, this fund includes Spartan S&P 500 Index fund, which seeks to provide investment results that correspond to the total return performance of common stocks publicly traded in the United States.
+This fund consists of the Spartan S&P 500 Index fund which seeks to provide investment results that correspond to the total return performance of common stocks publicly traded in the United States.
 The fund invests 80% of its assets in common stocks included in the S&P 500 Index, which broadly represents the performance of common stocks publicly traded in the United States.